1. Why China? The Supplier Landscape for DTC Dropshipping

 AliExpress

-Business model: Sellers browse the AliExpress catalog, list products on their own stores (Shopify, WooCommerce, etc.), and when a customer orders, they manually or semi-automatically purchase from AliExpress and have it shipped directly to the end customer.
-Tools like DSers and AutoDS help automate this process.
+How it works: you browse the catalog, list the products on your own store (Shopify, WooCommerce, whatever), and when an order comes in you buy the item from AliExpress and have it shipped to the end customer.
+Tools like DSers and AutoDS automate the forwarding part so you're not copy-pasting addresses.

 Pros